 It’s important to note that just because a product contains comedogenic ingredients, does not mean that the finished product will necessarily be comedogenic.
 Similarly, a finished product can end up being more comedogenic than the ingredients themselves.

-It is well understood in the scientific community that substances can become non-comedogenic when sufficiently diluted.
+It is well understood in the scientific community that ingredients can become non-comedogenic with diluted.

-When applied at 50-100%, some ingredients receive a comedogenic rating of 4-5, but when diluted to 25%, the comedogenic rating can drop to 1!
+When applied at 50% and up concentrations, some ingredients have a comedogenic rating of 4-5, but when diluted to 25%, the comedogenic rating can drop to 1!

-For example, in all cases, these ingredients were applied in their raw form, and they weren't tested on the face where people would most likely break out, which is vastly different than how we use a skincare product in real life.
+For the comedogenic rating, these ingredients were applied in their raw form, and they weren't tested on the face.

 3. Comedogenic ratings tend to be blanket statements.